Destination Wedding Planning: The Complete Guide to Your Dream Wedding Away

 Book extra days for yourselves to enjoy the destination and recover from wedding planning stress.

-• Venue and Catering: $3,000-$15,000 (often less than US weddings)
+• Venue and Catering: $3,000-$15,000 (often cheaper than US weddings)

 • Photography/Videography: $2,000-$8,000

-• Travel and Accommodation: $2,000-$6,000 for the couple
+• Your Travel and Hotels: $2,000-$6,000

-• Legal Fees: $500-$2,000 (document processing, translations)
+• Legal Paperwork: $500-$2,000

-• Welcome Events: $1,000-$5,000
+• Welcome Events: $1,000-$5,000 (people traveled far, throw them a party)

 • Total Range: $10,000-$42,000